First: what a “lockout” actually means (in plain English)

 On many combis, low pressure can trigger lockouts.
 If the gauge is near 0, the boiler may refuse to run.
 If you top it up and it drops again soon, that’s not “normal” — it needs diagnosis.

-4) Look (don’t touch) for water
+4) Look (don’t touch) for damp or water

 If there’s water under the boiler or damp around pipework, don’t keep trying to run it.
 Water + electrics is where things get spicy in the worst way.